skellis46/slipbox/literature notes/Batson et al - Integrating somatics and science.md

 - curious that their concern is not for dance practitioners to embrace science models/thinking?? "presenting a model for somatics in dance science" (p.184)

 - They use the term somatics not to refer to a specific practice but rather as a "more focused application of mind-body theories within dance practice and research" (pp.184-185)
-- describe how dance science is relatively new (p.185) but ignore fact that kinesiology and movement sciences been around for a lot longer
+- describe how dance science is relatively new (p.185) but ignore fact that kinesiology and movement sciences been around for a lot longer.
+Perhaps this relates to Green's work [@green-2007-american] in which dance science and somatics developed at the same time and got stuck together.
+It is indeed a curious moment.